Monday, December 31, 2012

 Ingredients

-1/4 cup of extra-virgin olive oil (use the best you have)
+1/4 cup of genuine extra-virgin olive oil (I use THIS)

 4 tablespoons of jarred roasted red peppers